You would think the purpose of a thank you letter is to thank your donors, but way too many of them have barely an ounce of gratitude.

 Figure out what you’ll be able to do.
 I highly recommend a handwritten note or phone call.
 Can you do that for all your donors?
 If not, maybe you’ll break it down by new donors, long-time donors, or donors who have given a certain amount.

 At the very least, your donors should get a letter, even if they’ve donated online.
 Whatever you decide, get started on the content now.

 Make your donor’s day with a handwritten thank you note

 I love it when a nonprofit sends a handwritten thank you note.
 This is a rare occurrence, so if you do this, your thank you note will stand out in your donor’s mailbox.

 Handwritten notes are great in many ways, but one advantage is you don’t have to write that much and it shouldn’t take too long.
 How to Write 3 Minute Thank You Notes

 You could make thank you cards with an engaging photo or buy some nice thank you cards.
-Get together a team of board members, staff, and volunteers right after your appeal goes out and have a thank you party.
-Your donors will love it.
-Here’s a sample note.
+Get together a team of board members, staff, and volunteers right after your appeal goes out and have a thank-you party.

 Calling first-time donors is known to improve retention rates.
 But you could also call long-term donors to make them feel special.